-If you’re in the Upper Peninsula, there’s a good chance you may have seen this photo circulating on Facebook in the last week.
+During this last week, if you’re in the Upper Peninsula, there’s a good chance you may have seen this photo circulating on Facebook.

 Talk about a throwback!
-That photo has been around since 2008, but not many have seen it until now.
-Seeing it myself had me reminiscing and I thought I would share some details about the photo and the humble beginnings of Michigan’s original Upper Peninsula apparel brand.
+That photo has been around since February 2008, but only a few people have seen it until now.
+Seeing it myself had me reminiscing and thinking I should share some details about the origin story including this photo and the humble beginnings of Michigan’s original Upper Peninsula apparel brand.

 The photo is of yours truly (formally I’m Justin Sailor, but most call me Bugsy), taken in 2008.
 I hadn’t seen that photo in a long, long time.
 Little did I know my face was being plastered all over Facebook.
-It turns out the photo was used in a blog post titled “29 Things People From The Upper Peninsula Have To Explain To Out-Of-Towners.”
+It turns out the photo was used in a blog post titled “29 Things People From The Upper Peninsula Have To Explain To Out-Of-Towners” (what’s known as a listicle).
 On top of that, it was promoted to just about everyone on Facebook who likes the Upper Peninsula.

-In a span of 36 hours no fewer than fifteen people sent me a message about seeing me on their Facebook feed.
-Here are a few messages I received…
+In a span of 36 hours no fewer than fifteen people sent messages about seeing my photo on their Facebook feed.
+Here is a sampling of those messages…

-- I see your photo in the ad for the Upper Peninsula on Facebook.
+- I saw your photo in the ad for the Upper Peninsula on Facebook.
 Pretty cool!
 How did that come about?? (this one is from my mom, more to come on this later)

 - You made the cover!
 Nice work!

 - You’re on Buzzfeed homie

 - Thought that character looked familiar.